Superannuation in Australia: History

-Initially superannuation accounts were considered a employer matter but over time have evolved considerably.
-Superannaution is largely portable through a system of preservation until a condition of release occurs (typically retirement) but a superannuation account maintains benefits while retired such as concessional tax on earnings.
+Initially, superannuation accounts were considered an employer matter but over time this attitude has shifted.
+Superannuation is portable mainly through a system of preservation until a condition of release occurs (typically retirement) but a superannuation account maintains benefits while retired such as concessional tax on earnings.
 A member may move from fund to fund and can consolidate accounts.
 The October 2020 budget included a proposal (to become law) to mandate portability to encourage and support each Australian holding one account, which would remain portable.
 Further proposals are to mandate underperforming funds to be barred from accepting new members.
 The intention is to encourage performance to benchmarks for returns and fees.

+Significant updates were made to the superannuation system in Australia in 2023 and 2024.
+The Superannuation Guarantee (SG) rate, which had been gradually increasing over the years, reached 10.5% in 2022 and is set to continue rising by 0.5% each year until it hits 12% by 2025.
+This change aims to enhance retirement savings for Australian workers, ensuring better financial security in retirement.